Hagi17/Public/turingmachine/readme.md

 *&lt;output&gt;*        single character to be written onto the tape
 *&lt;move&gt;*          Move the Head: &lt; (go left), &gt; (go right) or - (stay)
 *&lt;newstate&gt;*      next state; any case-sensitive string
+*!*                      indicates a breakpoint, where the machine will halt

 '\*' reads any character, '\_' reads an empty field
 '\*' writes no character, '\_' writes an empty field

 Sub-TM: for &lt;state&gt;/&lt;newstate&gt; use name/state, where name is the name of the sub-TM

+---

+Under /code you will find some TuringMachine-Programs:
+Copy some characters (0,1,o,z,_) to the right [CopyBinary](code/copybinary.tm)
+Invert a binary number [Invert](code/not.tm)
+Shift a binary number one place to the right [rshift](code/rshift.tm)

 [mainsrc]: source/tmsim.cpp
 [tmsrc]: source/turingmachine.h